hclimente/hclimente.github.io/_posts/2024-01-07-python-objects.md

 True
 ```

-However, and rather confusingly, this is valid:
+However, as I learnt rather painfully, this is valid:

 ```python
 whale.__favorite = False